Hero image

 (0)

-This GCSE lesson is looking at different ways we can protect the rainforest.
-Incuding CITIES and REDD.
+This GCSE lesson is looking at the Tiaga and its direct threats whilst comparing to the rainforest.
 Each GCSE lesson has an exam question as a title - and will then need to be answered at the end of the lesson.
 This lesson is following the British Curriculum - Edexcel B. Within the 1 hour lesson (which can easily be adapted to be longer) caters for differing learning styles with a range of differing activities to target specific skills.
 All students seemed to enjoy the lesson and the activities within.
 The lesson is created with differing students in mind to allow all students to succeed and develop their geographical and wider knowledge.
 This lesson is easy to follow even for non-specialist teachers and can easily be adapted to increase challenge or to suit a nurture curriculum.
 All hand-outs are attached or within the PowerPoint.
 Enjoy.

 GCSE GEOG What holds a country back from developing.
 Malawi